 Boeing Employees Credit Union used this style of portrait and lighting for years, and it became as recognizable as their red logo.
 And by using members rather than models, It also reinforced the fact that they’re member-owned, which is an essential component of their brand.

-And if that look inspires you, grab it and put it on your board.
+If you find a photo with a style that feels right, grab it and put it on your board.
 The board isn’t for public viewing, and it comes before you create your assets to give direction and examples, so there will be a lot of borrowing.

 Choose your colors